PallaviSurana1/COVID-19-classifier/README.md

 In this project, the aim is to use transfer learning to predict the infection of COVID-19 using chest X-Rays as the input.

 #### Transfer learning task
 The idea is to take a network which is pre-trained on a different domain from the task of interest, in this case the ImageNet database.
-Followed by, adapting it to your task.
-Deep learning is a representative of inductive learning where the objective for inductive-learning algorithms is to infer a mapping from a set of training examples.

 A VGG16 and VGG19 model is trained for this prediction task.
 The database used is from Kaggle, "COVID-19 Radiography Database", that contains images of COVID-19, Viral pneumonia and Normal Chest X-rays.
 Thsi project aims to classify lung images as COVID-positive or negative (2 classes).

 ###### URL to the database - https://www.kaggle.com/tawsifurrahman/covid19-radiography-database